python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/contributing-guidelines/supplemental-information.md

 That way, you never commit the problematic code in the first place!

 Please refer to the project-specific documentation to see how to setup and run those tools.
-In most cases, you can install pre-commut using `pipenv run precommit` or `poetry run task precommit`, and lint using `pipenv run lint` or `poetry run task lint`.
+In most cases, you can install pre-commit using `pipenv run precommit` or `poetry run task precommit`, and lint using `pipenv run lint` or `poetry run task lint`.

 ## Type Hinting